wpdk/wpdk/README.md

 The scope of the project is limited to supporting the Storage Performance Development Kit.
 Unlike Cygwin, it is not intended to be a generic POSIX emulation library.
 Functionality is mapped as closely as possible to existing Windows semantics with the minimum of emulation.

+# Recent News

+[DataCore](https://datacore.com) has contributed the Windows Driver Unit Test Framework (WDUTF) to enable the unit testing of Windows kernel drivers.
+This has been a key tool in DataCore's test and development process for many years.

+For more details, see the [WDUTF Repository](https://github.com/wpdk/wdutf) where the code and documentation can be found!

 # In this ReadMe

 * [Documentation](#documentation)